Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Introduction

 The majority of PU learning algorithms use the \emph{selected completely at random} (SCAR) assumption, which states that the labeled positive examples are randomly selected from the universe of positives.
-That is, the labeling probability of any positive instance is constant \cite{pulsnar_2}.
+That is, the labeling probability of any positive instance is constant \citep{pulsnar_2}.
 This assumption may fail in real-world applications.
 For example, in email spam detection, positive instances labeled from an earlier time period could differ from later spam due to adaptive adversaries.

-Although some PU learning algorithms have shown promising performance on different machine learning (ML) benchmark datasets, to our knowledge, none have been tested on large and highly imbalanced \emph{selected not at random} (SNAR) data.
+Although some PU learning algorithms have shown promising performance on different machine learning (ML) benchmark SCAR datasets, the development of PU learning algorithms to estimate the extent of undercoding in large and highly imbalanced \emph{selected not at random} (SNAR) real-world data remains an active research area.
 Class imbalance in a PU setting generally means the number of unlabeled instances is large compared to the labeled positive examples.
-Also, none have explored how to calculate well-calibrated probabilities for PU examples.
-In addition, few algorithms have been assessed when $\alpha$ is small ($\leq 5\%$), where performance is expected to suffer.
+Also, current PU learning approaches have rarely explored how to calculate well-calibrated probabilities for PU examples in SCAR and SNAR settings.
+In addition, few PU algorithms have been assessed when $\alpha$ is small ($\leq 5\%$), where performance is expected to suffer.